Logo

 Unofficial Retiree Decoder: Which company (or companies) am I a retiree or former employee of?

-HP Inc is the overall legal successor to Hewlett-Packard and to companies acquired by Hewlett-Packard before Nov 1, 2015 – Compaq, EDS, etc. – regardless of whether a business unit ended up in HP Inc or HPE.
-Unofficial directory of HP/HPE acquisitions For employees of HP -- and predecessor companies -- who left before the HPInc/HPE separation, responsibility for any health or retirement benefits varies from country to country.
+HP Inc is the overall legal successor to Hewlett-Packard Company and to companies acquired by Hewlett-Packard before Nov 1, 2015 – Compaq, EDS, etc. – regardless of whether a business unit ended up in HP Inc or HPE.
+Unofficial directory of HP/HPE acquisitions For employees of HP – and predecessor companies – who left before the HPInc/HPE separation, responsibility for any health or retirement benefits varies from country to country, depending on employee population.
 For the US, HP Inc has responsibility.
 For Canada and UK, HPE has responsibility.
 In many countries, plans were split between HP Inc and HPE.
 (Agilent and Keysight are exceptions, as detailed below.)

-Info for those who worked at: Agilent Autonomy Compaq DEC DXC EDS HP HPE Juniper Keysight Micro Focus Perspecta Poly Tandem Other acquisitions and spinoffs
+For former employees of HP/HPE-related companies: Agilent Autonomy Compaq DEC DXC EDS Juniper Keysight Micro Focus Perspecta Poly Tandem Other predecessor companies Other acquisitions and spinoffs

 Make sure that the overall legal successor to every company you ever worked for has your current postal address.
 Even if not classified by the company as a "Retiree" or if long gone – in case of pension plan changes, employment lawsuits, settlements, or other issues.
 Update address at former company